pcwalton/pcwalton.github.com/source/_posts/2013-03-18-an-overview-of-memory-management-in-rust.markdown

             let x: ~int = ~2048;
             y = x;
         } // <-- x freed here
-        println(fmt!("Your lucky number is: %d", *y)); // CRASH: accesses freed data!
+        println(fmt!("Your lucky number is: %d", *y)); // ERROR: accesses freed data!
     }

 In languages like C++, code like this could cause faults from attempting to access invalid memory.
-As it turns out, however, the Rust compiler can actually prevent you from writing code like this at compile time.
+As it turns out, however, this piece of code won't compile—the Rust compiler can and does prevent you from writing code like this at compile time.
 Essentially, the Rust compiler *tracks where each reference came from* and reports an error if a reference persists longer than the allocation it points into.
 This means that, generally speaking, you can use references all you like and have the confidence that they won't result in hard-to-diagnose errors at runtime.

 ## Conclusion